rzhou1/FutureSale/README.md

 # Sale prediction - Time series dataset
 The dataset is part of a Coursera course (How to win a data science competition) / Kaggle challenge for predicting future sales.

-Here we provide a CatBoost model for predict retail future sale.
+Here we provide a CatBoost model for predicting retail future sale.
 The solution includes the following parts:

 Part 1.
 Original data preprocessing.
 Part 2.
 Aggregate daily data by month and define train and test data.